Wm-Mason-Cyber/basic-php-server/docs/EXERCISES.md

 - Explore HTML-encoding differences, attribute contexts, and event handler injection.
 - Research other web security topics: SQLi, CSRF, authentication issues.

+## New demos: Stored XSS and SQL Injection

+Stored XSS:
+- Visit `Stored-XSS (Vuln)` and `Stored-XSS (Safe)` from the navigation.
+- Post a message containing `<script>alert('XSS')</script>` to the vulnerable board and observe the alert appear for any subsequent page viewers.
+- Compare to the safe board, which escapes output and shows the payload as text.

+SQL Injection:
+- Visit `SQLi (Vuln)` and `SQLi (Safe)`.
+- Try searching for a name like `Alice` and then try a classic test such as `%' OR '1'='1` in the vulnerable page to see how naive concatenation can change the query results.
+Discuss why the safe page using prepared statements prevents this.

+Instructor note: both demos use a local `data/` directory and an SQLite file.
+The data is isolated to the project directory; remove `data/` to reset state.